 You must allow your users to choose freely between giving and declining their consent to cookies.
 Both choices must be equally conspicuous and users should not be pressured to give their consent.
 Your Cookie Banner must, therefore, include BOTH an “Accept” and a “Reject” button.

 You need to use iubenda’s Privacy Controls and Cookie Solution:

 Users should not be prompted to express their consent choices too often.
 Therefore, regardless of whether a user has given or denied consent to cookies, the CNIL considers that such choice should be stored for 6 months, before users are asked again.

 The 6-months-period is considered as a best practice and not as a hard requirement.

-You need to list the categories of cookies you’re using (strictly necessary, basic interactions & functionalities, experience enhancement, measurement and/or targeting & advertising) on the first layer of your cookie banner.
+You need to list the categories of cookies you’re using (Necessary, Functionality, Experience, Measurement and/or Marketing) on the first layer of your cookie banner.

 Customize the banner content in the “Advanced view” of the configurator (more info in our advanced guide) and mention the categories of cookies you’re using.
 Please note that we’re going to publish very soon a 1-click option to allow you to seamlessly meet this requirement.

 The CNIL plans to publish a list of analytics tools that do not require consent under French legislation.
 These analytics tools and their associated cookies will be exempt from the above consent requirements.